 "The methodology promotes interaction; many students are shy, but open up in the comfort of the distance created by the mobile phone.”
 He further asserted that “the students being of reproductive age were gaining vital life skills that they will apply to their lives apart from helping others.”

-Upon completion of these training activities, K4Health in partnership with KMTC, AMREF Kenya, and USAID/Kenya-funded Human Resources for Health (HRH) Kenya hosted a day and a half event to share and discuss different experiences and opportunities that technology presents to extend the reach of lifelong learning and operationalize the various continuing professional development policies for health professionals in Kenya.
-These activities highlight Kenya's readiness to and leadership in leveraging mobile technology for continued professional development.
+Upon completion of these training activities, K4Health in partnership with KMTC, AMREF Kenya, and USAID/Kenya-funded Human Resources for Health (HRH) Kenya hosted a day and a half event to share and discuss different experiences and opportunities that technology presents.
+They discussed ways to extend the reach of lifelong learning and implement the various continuing professional development policies for health professionals in Kenya.
+These activities highlight Kenya's leadership in leveraging mobile technology for continued professional development.